Growing Our Linseed (Flaxseed)

 What are the worst things for the crop?
 Animals?
 Disease?

-Linseed does not suffer too badly from birds or rabbits although some damage can occur.
+Linseed does not suffer too badly from birds or rabbits, although some damage can occur.
 We reduce the disease burden by rotating the crops and planting complementary crops after the linseed.

 How do you dry the seed?